achimbo/leila/leila/README.txt

 Leila ist a software package originally developed for Leihladen Wien or www.leihladen.at, a lending shop / library of things in Vienna, a place where people can lend out things against a small membership fee.
 It is a small library system that also keeps track of users and membership fees.
-There is currently only a german version available - but feel free to translate it.
+There is currently a German and English Version available, translation is done via gettext.

 Currently there are the following features:
 Add and edit members